cklimkowski/cklimkowski/README.md

 Then I jumped quickly into PCs computing world with my brand new Pentium 200 MMX, which I was very proud of at that time it was a mind blowing.
 Of course a first choice of all was beloved and famous ANSI C Language, which is in my opinion a god father of almost all modern languages.

-**Then there were in sequence:**
+**Then there were roughly in sequence:**
-Linux bash scripting, C++, HTML, CSS, PHP, MySQL, PostgreSQL align with PL/pgSQL, Assembler, Javascript, Turbo Pascal, UML, J2SE, J2EE, Spring, Hibernate, Junit, Typescript, MongoDB, Redis, Angular and Play Framework, Python, Visual Basic, UiPath, AA, Celonis...
+Linux bash scripting, C++, HTML, CSS, PHP, MySQL, PostgreSQL align with PL/pgSQL, Assembler, Javascript, Turbo Pascal, UML, J2SE, J2EE, Spring, Hibernate, HQL, Junit, Typescript, MongoDB, Redis, Angular and Play Framework, SAP, Visual Basic, Python, OLEDB engine, UiPath, AA, Celonis, PQL...

 **Operating Systems:**
 mainly Windows 10, Ubuntu and Alpine core kernels under Vagrant with VirtualBox provider, also some experience with Docker and Rabbit